MusicalCreeper01/Browsercord/README.md

 If you want to create a 2 step forum for MFA (like in the Discord client), first get the username and password and store them as variables then call '#.requiresMFA(email, password, callback)'.
 If it returns `true` then you can proceed to ask for an MFA code, and then set the options accordingly and initialize an instance of the library.

+## Note on reauth and token save

+When the token is saved in the local storage (key: 'discord_token') the email used to generate the token is also saved (key: 'discord_email').
+This way the library knows if your logging in with a different account, so it knows to fetch a new token.

 # Events

 ## Main events